Saltford Environment Group

 DESCRIPTION OF ROMAN COIN:

 Note.
-The obverse 'Chi Rho' symbol is an early Christian symbol.
+The 'Chi Rho' symbol on the reverse is an early Christian symbol.
 It is formed by superimposing the first two (capital) letters chi and rho (XP) of the Greek word for Christ.
 Although not technically a Christian cross, the Chi Rho reflects the crucifixion of Jesus and his status as the Christ.
 Chi Rho symbols were used in early Christianity and appear in the Roman catacombs (human-made subterranean burial places).
 Constantine I (Roman Emperor 306-337 AD) used this symbol as part of a military standard.

 Roman Coffins and human remains